-What makes Digital Marketing different from Traditional Marketing?
+What makes Performance Marketing different from Traditional Marketing?

 The marketing concept has become only widely spread over the past 30 years following mass advertising which took off during the '60ies.

-Although not many marketers will admit, in the past, a lot of marketing did not bring too much in terms of value added to the bottom line results of a company.
+Although not many marketers will admit it, in the past, a lot of marketing did not bring too much in terms of value-added to the bottom line results of a company.
 And of course, there are examples of great marketing successes, but they represent a small minority.

 A simple concept, but not straightforward to apply